1024inc/engineering-blog/eng-paths/technical_lead_manager.md

 </td></tr>
 <tr><td  markdown="1">

-- Drives Engineers' happiness, engagement, and growth
+- Drives Engineers' happiness, engagement, and growth.
-- Operates talent strategy (IDPs, retention, acquisition)
+- Operates talent strategy (IDPs, retention, acquisition).
-- Collaborates with TL and facilitates consistent team delivery according to quarterly roadmaps
+- Collaborates with TL and facilitates consistent team delivery according to quarterly roadmaps.
-- Collaborates with the team's PM on inter/intra-team communication, planning, and delivery
+- Collaborates with the team's PM on inter/intra-team communication, planning, and delivery.
-- Leads team organization and controls processes
+- Leads team organization and controls processes.
-- Collaborates on planning and contributes to Engineering Operations
+- Collaborates on planning and contributes to Engineering Operations.
-- Proactively works together with PM and TL to unblock the team
+- Proactively works together with PM and TL to unblock the team.
-- Advocates on behalf of team members
+- Advocates on behalf of team members.

 </td></tr>
 </table>